Did You Receive an Ozempic Health Insurance Denial? Perhaps We Can Help.

 What is Ozempic?

 Ozempic is a medication classified as a glucagon-like peptide-1 (GLP-1) receptor agonist.
 It helps regulate blood sugar levels and promotes weight loss in individuals with type 2 diabetes.
 GLP-1 receptor agonists work by mimicking the effects of a natural hormone called GLP-1 that is produced in the intestines.
 GLP-1 stimulates insulin secretion from the pancreas, suppresses the production of glucagon (a hormone that raises blood sugar levels), and slows down the rate at which food is emptied from the stomach.
 This slowdown can help promote feelings of fullness and reduce food intake.
 In turn, these effects can improve blood sugar control and support weight loss.
 Physicians usually prescribe Ozempic in combination with diet and exercise to improve glycemic control.
 The U.S. Food and Drug Administration (FDA) approved Ozempic for the treatment of type 2 diabetes in 2017.
+In terms of volume, from its approval in 2017 through the end of 2022, Ozempic accounted for 65.4% of all GLP-1 prescriptions.

 What Health Conditions Does Ozempic Help?